zcaiwei/MultiChat/README.md

 MultiChat (Multi-omics Cell-cell communication inference via Heterogeneous graph ATtention network)  is a computational framework designed to infer CCC at single-cell resolution by integrating single-cell or spatial transcriptomics and epigenomics data.

+A concise Read the Docs tutorial is available on [this website](https://multichat.readthedocs.io/en/latest/tutorials.html) and is currently under development.
+The example datasets are available through [Figshare](https://doi.org/10.6084/m9.figshare.30834524) provided in the tutorial.

 ## Installation